usr1l/GroupMeet/README/README-backend-phase-2.md

 The next step is to set up your server error handlers.

-Connect the following error handling middlewares after your route connections in `app.js` (i.e., after `app.use(routes)`).
+Connect the following error handling dlewares after your route connections in `app.js` (i.e., after `app.use(routes)`).
 Here is a refresher on how to create an [Express error-handling middleware].